relaypro-open/dog/docs/install/dog_in_a_box.md

 <h1>dog_in_a_box</h1>

-dog_in_a_box is a complete dog test/dev environment implemented on containers in a local virtual machine.
+dog_in_a_box is a complete dog test/dev environment implemented on containers in a virtual machine.
-It's meant to provide a way to test changes to dog in a full environment built from scratch, and a way to easily try out dog.
+It's meant to provide a way to test changes to dog in a full environment built from scratch, as well as a way to easily try out dog.

-# Details

-[Vagrant](https://www.vagrantup.com) is used to create a VirtualBox VM (dog-vm-host).
+---

 dog-vm-host is an Ubuntu server that hosts three LXD containers, all running Ubuntu also.
 It is also the build server for the applications that are deployed to those containers.